lngng/moDSTogether/README.md

 - Graphical interface.

-- We'll be using git with github specifically, and its a git app... from and for GitHub.
-(It's worth noting again the difference between git and git hosts like github. git is to github as porn is to pornhub.
+- We'll be using git with Github specifically, and its a git app... from and for Gitub.
+(It's worth noting again the difference between git and git hosts like Github.
+Git is to Github as porn is to Pornhub.
 There are other options like Gitlab, Bitbucket, etc.)

 - It's aimed at people new to git who want to do exactly what we're trying to do: open a project up to a small team for colloaboration.